maya-sandbox-kit/mayadoc/readme.md

 ### Naming Conventions:
 - **✅ MFE Name:** Lowercase, no spaces or special characters.
 - **✅ Store Name:** Same as the MFE name.
 - **✅ Child MFE Naming:** Prefix with parent MFE name.
 Declare in the parent js file.
+Has it's own store.

 ---